 Specifically, the plan for a bylaws change was recommended and approved by the Board years ago.
 When the Council learned from ICANN Org that the Board intended to ignore the CCWG-AP’s Recommendation, that the Board had accepted, the Council engaged in what it believed was a two-way good faith dialogue with an officer of Org.
 The Board’s vote in Hamburg upended what we thought was a productive dialogue and shut the door on our ongoing discussions with Org on this matter.
 It was an unhappy surprise.

 We ask the Board to reconsider its decision to cut off dialogue on this topic.
 Specifically, we encourage the Board to resist any advice it may get to take any form of legalistic “win” (we note it is a common occurrence for RFRs to be dismissed on technical grounds).
 Any such “win” would not be a moral victory and it would not enhance trust.
-Instead, we ask the Board to engage with the IPC, or the GNSO Council, in a meaningful dialogue on the important issues raised in the RFR.
+Instead, we ask the Board to engage with the IPC and the GNSO Council, in a meaningful dialogue on the important issues raised in the RFR.
 The Council stands ready to help in any way appropriate.